Video Tutorials for Using

 Unlike desktop publishing software with steep learning curves, Pressbooks allows you to customize a large number of print settings without having to do much learning.

 Global options affect all outputs, including PDFs.
-The options help you determine whether or not to display part and chapter numbers, enable or disable a table of contents (TOC) with two levels, display the copyright license or eliminate it and add fonts to support languages that require special characters in addition to the default fonts.
+The options help you determine whether to display part and chapter numbers, enable or disable a table of contents (TOC) with two levels, display the copyright license or eliminate it and add fonts to support languages that require special characters in addition to the default fonts.

 Use the “Collapse Section” option to create collapsed parts within each chapter of a webbook to make navigating lengthy chapters easier.
 When turned on, your webbook’s top-level headings (Heading 1 or <h1> components) could be collapsed and expanded into subsections.